-Biden meets with GOP senators as infrastructure talks deepen
+Biden asks GOP senators for input on infrastructure plans

 One strategy that appears to be coming into focus would be for Biden to negotiate a more limited, traditional infrastructure bill of roads, highways, bridges and broadband as a bipartisan effort.
 Then, Democrats could try to muscle through the remainder of Biden’s priorities on climate investments and the so-called human infrastructure of child care, education and hospitals on their own.

-“I’m willing to negotiate,” Biden said Thursday at the White House before the afternoon meeting.
+“I’m willing to negotiate,” Biden said earlier at the White House.

+But the president has indicated that he’s not about to wait indefinitely for a compromise that may or may not come, and reiterated his view Thursday that “doing nothing is not an option.”

-Those gathered include some of the top ranking Republicans — Sens.
+Those gathered included some of the top ranking Republicans — Sens.
 John Barrasso of Wyoming, Roy Blunt of Missouri, Mike Crapo of Idaho, Pat Toomey of Pennsylvania and Roger Wicker of Mississippi.
 Joining Biden were Vice President Kamala Harris, Transportation Secretary Pete Buttigieg and Commerce Secretary Gina Raimondo.

-But the president has indicated that he’s not about to wait indefinitely for a compromise that may or may not come, and reiterated his view Thursday that “doing nothing is not an option.”

 Thursday’s meeting followed a lengthy session at the White House with the congressional leadership the day before.
-Republican leader Mitch McConnell has said his side will accept spending as much as $800 billion, but the Republicans made it clear they would refuse to embrace Biden’s broad proposals or his idea of raising taxes on corporations and the wealthy to pay for the plans.
+Republican leader Mitch McConnell has said his side will accept spending as much as $800 billion, but Republicans made it clear they would refuse to embrace Biden’s broad proposals or his idea of raising taxes on corporations and the wealthy to pay for the plans.

 The White House outreach is part political strategy and part practical legislating.
 Striking a deal with Republicans would give all sides a political win — a rare bipartisan accomplishment — without fully forfeiting the president’s broader goals, which are largely shared by Democrats.